Unknown [Photographs of Neta Snook and others]

 Pagination: 7 photographs : b&w ; 25 x 31 cm.

 Summary of Content: The photographs are mounted on a black photo album page on both sides.
-The first side has five photographs containing images of Neta Snook with her dog Cam, Snook’s Canuck airplane, and possibly employees of Goodyear field in Ames, Iowa.
-The verso of the album page contains two photographs, both containing Snook in front of her Canuck airplane with other people possibly workers at Goodyear field.
+The recto has five photographs containing images of Neta Snook with her dog Cam, Snook’s Canuck airplane, and possibly employees of Goodyear field in Ames, Iowa.
+The verso of the album page contains two photographs, both containing Snook in front of her Canuck airplane with other people, possibly workers, at Goodyear field.
 The dimensions are taken from the album page not the individual photographs.

 People: Southern, Neta Snook, 1896-1991.